Azure/CloudIoTHack/HOL 3/HOL 3 - Stream Analytics.md

     _Uploading sample data for testing queries_

-1. Click the **folder** icon on the right and select the file named **flysim-2-in-proximity.json** from the resources provided with this lab.
+1. Click the **folder** icon on the right and select the file named **flysim-2-in-proximity.json** from the "resources" subdirectory of this lab.
 Then click **OK** to upload the file.

     ![Uploading flysim-2-in-proximity.json](Images/upload-test-data-2.png)

     _Uploading flysim-2-in-proximity.json_

-1. When the upload is complete, enter the following query, and then click the **Test** button to execute it against the sample data you uploaded:
+1. When the upload is complete, enter the following query:

-	> The query uses a [tumbling window](https://msdn.microsoft.com/library/azure/dn835055.aspx) to detect aircraft that are within four miles of each other and produce a list every two seconds.
-Aircraft that are within two miles of each are considered "at risk."
-TIMESTAMP BY is an important element of the Stream Analytics Query Language.
-If it was omitted from the query, distance calculations would be performed based on the times that the events arrived *at the Event Hub* rather than the times specified in the data stream.
-TIMESTAMP BY allows you to specify a field in the input stream — in this case, the "timestamp" field — as the event time.

 	```sql
 	WITH Results AS